 Some St. Johns residents still talk about the devastating 1992 fire that almost destroyed the huge Civil War-era mansion that in 2018 became Nordic Pineapple Bed and Breakfast.
 But innkeepers Kjersten and Greg Offenbecker are replacing that memory with more pleasant ones.
 The couple donned their Nordic best to pass out candy to trick-or-treaters.
 They welcome prom kids to take photos with the house as a backdrop.
 And they make the inn’s large public spaces available for events.

-Many guests who stay in the one of the inn’s five rooms express a sentiment similar to Teresa D, who wrote this in a review: “So this is the kind of place where you’re driving through a cute neighborhood, trying to find your B&B, and you see this beautiful mansion, and you say, ‘Oh my goodness, could this be where I’m staying tonight?!’”
+Many guests who stay in one of the inn’s five rooms express a sentiment similar to Teresa D, who wrote this in a review: “So this is the kind of place where you’re driving through a cute neighborhood, trying to find your B&B, and you see this beautiful mansion, and you say, ‘Oh my goodness, could this be where I’m staying tonight?!’”
 Yes, it is.
 This interesting article about Nordic Pineapple B&B covers the impressions of first-time B&B goers, a flapdoodle about a flag, and how Scandinavia influences the menu.

 The Parsonage Inn, Grand Rapids